La’Quetta Small Meets Challenges as Atlantic City HS Principal, First Lady

 Small has been in education for 21 years, 14 of those at the administrative level in Atlantic City.
 She served as principal of Pennsylvania Avenue School before being named to lead Atlantic City High School.

 After graduating from Newark’s Central High School as valedictorian, Small earned her bachelor’s degree in education from Stockton, where she minored in social science.
-She went on to earn her master’s degree in educational administration from Kean University and doctorate in educational leadership from Rowan University.
+She went on to earn her master’s degree in educational administration from Kean University and her doctorate in educational leadership from Rowan University.

 “Being the first person in my immediate family to attend college, I was apprehensive about leaving New Jersey,” Small said.
 “I have to attribute the Pre-College Upward Bound Program at NJIT (New Jersey Institute of Technology) for providing me with a glimpse of college life.
 Having the opportunity to live on a college campus for six weeks was invaluable and helped with my college transition.”

 Small said she realizes that her position puts her in front of not only her students, but their parents and other leaders around the city who are closely watching her every move.
-For the students, its role modeling, for some adults, its leading.
+For the students, it’s role modeling; for some adults, it’s leading.
 Small, who has a daughter Jada, 12, and son Marty Jr., 10, said she has learned to take everything in stride and as a blessing.

-‘Who Do You Want to Be?’
+‘Who Do You Want To Be?’

 “Being an educator makes me a role model,” Small said.
 “I understand that students, staff and community stakeholders expect educators, especially administrators, to lead by example and maintain exemplary characteristics, as we should.
 I realize that people observe my actions and it is important that I am an upstanding citizen with strong morals as a leader of a school.